Write a little about yourself. Just a paragraph will do.

 Global warming, lunch, or your next vacation… it’s all fair game.

-My mind wanders in the most random directions, I am honestly not
+My mind wanders in the most random directions, I am not fully sure

 On a typical Friday night I am

 Netflix and takeout, or getting your party on — how do you let loose?

 Every weeks different, I like catching up with friends, hanging out